What Are 6 Benefits of Retelling Nursery Rhymes?

 • learn about syllables and sentence structure

-• gain an understanding of story structure
+• gain an understanding of the story structure

 • improve articulation